 The Board of Directors, acting through the Nominating/Corporate Governance Committee and pursuant to the Board of Directors' Nominating/Corporate Governance Committee Charter and our Corporate Governance Guidelines, is responsible for identifying and evaluating candidates for membership on the Board of Directors.
 The Nominating/Corporate Governance Committee is responsible for recommending nominees who have the experience, qualifications, attributes, and skills appropriate to function collaboratively and effectively as the Board of Directors for the Company.
-The Board of Directors is committed to promoting diversity and inclusion in the governance and operations of the Company.
-These values are reflected in identifying candidates for Board service and in the overall makeup of the Board of Directors so that it is inclusive of members who reflect racial, gender, and ethnic diversity.
+The Board of Directors is committed to promoting diversity in the governance and operations of the Company.

-The Company's Board of Directors elects the Boards of Directors for First Financial Bank, N.A. and First Financial Trust and Asset Management Company, N.A.
+The Company's Board of Directors elects the Boards of Directors for First Financial Bank and First Financial Trust & Asset Management Company.
 The Bank's Board of Directors appoints the Bank's regional advisory boards, the Bank's board committees, and elects the Board of Directors for First Technology Services Inc. The regional advisory and subsidiary boards serve as a training ground for prospective Company directors.
-At present, there are 39 minority and/or women members on these boards.